 - In scifigrl47's Toasterverse, Tony has one of the escaped scientists sing the Teapot Song to verify his hand in their escape.

 - In PnF: Stolen Identity, Phineas does an impromptu one on Ferb's replacement, asking him about the day they first met.
-Different from the typical example in that the first time he asks this question, he doesn't realize he's talking to an impostor (rather he thinks Ferb's gone mad) and wants reassurance that Ferb is still the person he loves.
-Later the real Ferb answers the question (Phineas insisted on saving Ferb some cake if you're wondering) much to Phineas' obvious relief.
+It's different from the typical example in that the first time he asks this question, he doesn't realize he's talking to an impostor (rather he thinks Ferb's gone mad) and wants reassurance that Ferb is still the person he loves.
+Later the real Ferb answers the question correctly (Phineas insisted on saving Ferb some cake), much to Phineas' obvious relief.

 Neo: So breathe easy, sister.